Topic-specific policies

 Status

-The Technical Specification was first published in 2020.
+The first edition of this Technical Specification was published in 2020.

 See also ISO/IEC 27032.